ocrmypdf/OCRmyPDF/docs/cookbook.rst

 You can increase (decrease) the parameter ``--rotate-pages-threshold`` to make page rotation more (less) aggressive.
 The threshold number is the ratio of how confidence the OCR engine is that the document image should be changed, compared to kept the same.
-A value of ``15.0`` is the default, and is fairly conservative.
-A value of ``2.0`` will produce more rotations, and more false positives.
+The default value is quite conservative; on some files it may not attempt rotations at all unless it is very confident that the current rotation is wrong.
+A lower value of ``2.0`` will produce more rotations, and more false positives.
+Run with ``-v1`` to see the confidence level for each page to see if there may be a better value for your files.

 If the page is "just a little off horizontal", like a crooked picture, then you want ``--deskew``. ``--rotate-pages`` is for when the cardinal